sanyogsakenkok/AnalDestroyerScript/README.md

 Wanna 100% winrate?
 DeadByRoblox Destroyed by this script!

+Also used with JJSploit but you can use something else If something is works wrong ask me

 # FUNCTIONS
 [F] - Dash *(most powerful function & rage function)* Base Distance: 15 meters

-- With **Dash** you can sabotage hooks and go away from hook, so it will be broken.
+- With **Dash** you can sabotage hooks and go away from hook so it will be broken.
 - You can repair gens and go away too

 [T] - Jump *(funny function & rage function)*